Amos 7

 Amos 7 is the seventh chapter of the Book of Amos in the Hebrew Bible or the Old Testament of the Christian Bible.
+In the Hebrew Bible it is a part of the Book of the Twelve Minor Prophets.
 This book contains the prophecies attributed to the prophet Amos; in particular, the seventh, eighth, and ninth chapters contain visions and their explanations.
-It is a part of the Book of the Twelve Minor Prophets.
+This chapter contains three visions: the locusts, the fire (or drought), and the plumb-line.
+The visions are then "interrupted" by a narrative about Amos and his listeners in Bethel (verses 10–17), before they continue in chapter 8.

 Text

-The original text was written in Hebrew language.
+The original text was written in Hebrew.
 This chapter is divided into 17 verses.

-Textual witnesses

 Some early manuscripts containing the text of this chapter in Hebrew are of the Masoretic Text tradition, which includes the Codex Cairensis (895), the Petersburg Codex of the Prophets (916), Aleppo Codex (10th century), Codex Leningradensis (1008).
 Fragments cumulatively containing all verses of this chapter in Hebrew were found among the Dead Sea Scrolls including 4Q78 (4QXIIc; 75–50 BCE) with extant verses 1–16; 4Q82 (4QXIIg; 25 BCE) with extant verses 1, 7–12, 14–17; DSS F.Amos1 (DSS F.181; 1–30 CE) with extant verse 17; and Wadi Murabba'at (MurXII; 75–100 CE) with extant verses 3–6, 8–17.

 There is also a translation into Koine Greek known as the Septuagint, made in the last few centuries BCE.
 Extant ancient manuscripts of the Septuagint version include Codex Vaticanus (B; $\mathfrak{G}$B; 4th century), Codex Alexandrinus (A; $\mathfrak{G}$A; 5th century) and Codex Marchalianus (Q; $\mathfrak{G}$Q; 6th century).